wemgl/edu-interacting-with-workflows-go-code/exercises/querying-workflows/README.md

 ["waiting for signal"]
 ```

 Now you can send a Signal to your Workflow as in the previous exercise so it completes successfully.
+In the terminal you sent your Query from, run `go run signalclient/main.go`.

 ## Part E: Querying a Completed Workflow